ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

     ```

 If you're not using a reverse proxy like Varnish or Fastly, adjust the compressed Content Type in the web server configuration.
-For more information. see the [updated Apache and nginx template configuration](https://github.com/ibexa/post-install/pull/86/files).
+For more information, see the [updated Apache and nginx template configuration](https://github.com/ibexa/post-install/pull/86/files).

 ##### Outdated version of jQuery in ibexa/ezcommerce-shop package